History, Founder and Co-Founding Team Members

 2014

-Clinical trials complete, new submission made to FDA and approval received.
-A investment rounds complete and Fertram leaves consulting projects to focus exclusively on running Kerecis.
+An investment round was completed, and Fertram left consulting projects to focus exclusively on running Kerecis.

 2014

-Fertram participated in the Northern Future Forum and meets with heads of government discussing entrepreneurship and education.
+Fertram participated in the Northern Future Forum and met with heads of government to discuss entrepreneurship and education.

 2015